hmrc/apprenticeship-levy/docs/get-employment-status.bak.md

     <td>The request requires user authentication.
 Please ensure Grant authority has been given and bearer token is supplied with the request headers.</td>
     <td><code>{
   "code": "DES_ERROR",
-  "message": "Auth unauthorised error: GET of '...' returned 401.
-Response body: ''" }</code></td></tr><tr><td>403 Forbidden</td>
+  "message": "Auth unauthorised error" }</code></td></tr><tr><td>403 Forbidden</td>
     <td>DES_ERROR</td>
     <td>The request requires user authentication.
 Please ensure Grant authority has been given and bearer token is supplied with the request headers.</td>
     <td><code>{
   "code": "DES_ERROR",
-  "message": "Auth forbidden error: GET of '...' returned 403.
-Response body: ''" }</code></td></tr><tr><td>404 Not Found</td>
+  "message": "Auth forbidden error" }</code></td></tr><tr><td>404 Not Found</td>
     <td>EPAYE_UNKNOWN</td>
     <td>Endpoint or internal system has become unavailable or either NINO or EMPREF are not found.
 EPAYE_NINO_UNKNOWN and EPAYE_EMPREF_UNKNOWN have been withdrawn as backend systems will not distinguish 404 errors between unknown NINO or unknown EMPREF.</td>